 The only Sunday’s we are closed are Easter Sunday and the Sundays directly after Christmas Day and up to when school resumes in the new year. or if a Public holiday happens to fall on a Sunday.

-Along with the variety of Baked Foods we offer, it nearly goes without saying, that we also offer a selection of Cold Drinks.
+Along with the variety of Baked Foods we offer, we also offer a selection of Cold Drinks.

 If we don’t have your preferred brand or flavour, perhaps the neighboring “Friendly Grocer” will.